Posted by Lora Shaw on April 25, 2017

 Having educated yourself on this disease, we hope you’ll make heartworm prevention a priority.
 We know how important it is to you to enjoy a long life with your pets!

 And speaking of your pets, do you have any vacations planned this summer?
 If so, you’ll be happy to know we provide boarding services for dogs and cats.
-Simply click here to make a reservation or contact your local Pet Palace.
-We have one location in Indianapolis, Indiana, and four throughout Ohio in Columbus, Hilliard, Delaware, and Cleveland.
+Simply make a reservation or contact your local Pet Palace.
+We‘re proud to have 10+ locations across Indiana, Ohio, North Carolina, and Pennsylvania.

 Categories: Cats, Dogs, Pet Safety